cdrani/blog/_posts/2017-10-16-semantic-versioning.md

 >
 > 2 is patch version

 Changes to the version number are dependent on the changes to the project.
 The patch number (Z) is increased for any bug fixes.
-The minor version (Y) is increased for any new functionality and/or featuresadded to the project.
+The minor version (Y) is increased for any new functionality and/or features added to the project.

 ***NOTE:*** For minor and patch versions, there must be no breaking changes, i.e the current version cannot not have any conflicts with any previous versions on the same major version.